 With Covid-19 posing a dire threat to Nursing Home residents and staff across the country, policies and procedures around Infection Control have come into immediate focus.
-Past performance is not always an indicator of future results, but examining facilities with a history of issues with Infection Control can be helpful when assessing a home.
+Since March 4, 2020, CMS has implemented Targeted Infection Control Inspections (Surveys) at virtually all homes nationwide, but it can be difficult to see which homes received a serious citation on those Surveys.
 To help anyone doing this research, we’ve put together this guide and the list available by clicking the button below.

-Nursing Homes receive an annual unannounced Health Inspection (or Survey) and at that time, surveyors may issue deficiencies in several categories based on their observations.
+Every year, each Nursing Home receives an unannounced Health Inspection.
+During this inspection, surveyors may issue deficiencies in several categories based on their observations.

 Subscribe to our newsletter to stay up to speed with the latest updates on Infection Control and how Covid-19 is affecting Nursing Homes.